 Full-time students enrol in FSA779 & FSA781 concurrently.

 FSA779 is only a prerequisite for part-time students.

 You cannot enrol in this unit as well as the following:

 FSA750 or FSA772

 A weekly seminar program of student led presentations, discussions and group critiques.
 Regular supervisory meetings by arrangement.

 Commenced in FSA779 and completed in FSA781.
 The final submission consisting of an appropriately documented self-directed project (90%) and a 1,000 word project summary (10%) will be examined at the conclusion of FSA781.
-Assessed by the supervisor and the postgraduate coursework coordinator.
+Assessed by relevant studio and/or theory staff and the postgraduate coursework coordinator.